Dazzler (Marvel Comics): House of M

-When Wanda Maximoff, the Scarlet Witch, used her reality-altering powers to change the world, Dazzler became one of the most famous mutants on Earth.
+In the House of M reality, Dazzler is one of the most famous mutants on Earth.
 After having a successful singing career as a teenager, Dazzler continued her career as the world's primary media personality via her syndicated talk show.
 The House of M newsprint special featured a tabloid-esque blind article, indicating that Alison's signature lightshow was fading due to a rare blood disorder, which was causing her to lose her mutation.
 Storm used Alison's popular talk show to sound off on her disapproval of Magneto's handling of mutant affairs and Mister Sinister was seen watching the Alison show when Deadpool went to rescue an infant Cable.

-Author Brian Michael Bendis scripted for this version of Dazzler to be this altered reality's answer to Oprah.

 Marvel Zombies

-Dazzler appears as one of the few uninfected heroes in the limited series Marvel Zombies vs. The Army of Darkness.
+In the Marvel Zombies universe, Dazzler appears as one of the few uninfected heroes in the limited series Marvel Zombies vs. The Army of Darkness.
 There, she is almost eaten by an infected Winter Soldier until he is killed by Ash Williams.
 Ash is attracted to Dazzler, but she does not reciprocate his feelings.
 As a thanks for saving her, Dazzler agrees to help Ash find the Necronomicon book that might put an end to the zombies.
 The duo pair up with the Scarlet Witch to discover that the Necronomicon is being kept at Doctor Doom's fortress in Latveria.
-Ash discovers the Necronomicon, but the sentient book reveals to Ash that it had nothing to do with this world's infection, which was of extraterrestrial and not supernatural origin.
-On his way back, he meets an imprisoned Enchantress.
-Because of the unusual nature of her powers, Ash believes the Enchantress is uninfected and frees her.
-In a confrontation with Dazzler, the Enchantress bites off her finger, infecting her, but Doom appears and vaporizes the two before Dazzler is turned.
+An infected Enchantress bites off her finger, infecting her, but Doom appears and vaporizes the two before Dazzler is turned.